tastejs/todomvc/examples/typescript-react-tagged/readme.md

 ## Testing

-Failed test.
+Updated some versions and types.

-Adjusted to lint rule. ( Which I profoundly disagree with. )
+Adjusted to lint rule.
+Which I profoundly disagree with, tabs bad.
+However, it passed the test.